Hieromon/PageBuilder/README.md

 ### Arguments of invked user function

 Arguments are passed to the **function** that should be implemented corresponding to tokens.
-It is the parameter value as GET or POST at the http request occurred like as `url?param=value`, and its parameters are stored in `PageArgument` object and passed to the function as below.
+It is the parameter value as GET or POST at the http request occurred like as `url?param=value` in HTTP GET, and its parameters are stored in `PageArgument` object and passed to the function as below.
 - HTTP GET with `http://xxx.xxx.xxx/?param=value`
+- HTTP POST with `/ HTTP/1.1 Host:xxx.xxx.xxx Connection:keep-alive param=value`

 ```c++
 String func(PageArgument& args) {